Pushpadant07/Business-Insights-360/README.md

-# Business-Insights-360 of Atliq Hardwares
+# Business-Insights-360 of Atliq Hardware

 AtliQ Hardware, a rapidly growing company, has decided to use PowerBi for data analytics to gain a competitive edge and make informed decisions.
 This project aims to provide insights into various aspects such as finance, sales, marketing, and supply chain.